 Is IRB Review Required?

-The first question one should consider when assessing the requirement for IRB review is whether the activity meets the regulatory definition of human research.
-Anyone unsure about IRB review requirements and whether their proposed activity constitutes “human research” requiring IRB review should contact the Office of Regulatory Affairs.
-(Click here for guidance) The IRB staff will determine if the activity is human research.
-If an activity does not meet the regulatory definition of human research, the IRB will, upon request, issue a letter stating that the project does not require IRB review or approval
+The first question one should consider when assessing the requirement for IRB review is whether the activity meets the regulatory definitions (DHHS and FDA) of human research.
+Anyone unsure about IRB review requirements and whether their proposed activity constitutes “human research” requiring IRB review should review the Is IRB Review Required?
+Guidance and contact the IRB office with any follow up questions.
+NOTE: This guidance was updated in November 2021.

 For further information please contact: